rylincoln/developer.fulcrumapp.com/_data-events/intro.md

   })
 }
 ```

-With Request, you can `put`, `post` and `get` data.
+With `REQUEST`, you can `put`, `post` and `get` data.
 You can `get` elevation coordinates from the USGS or you can `put` updated features in a CartoDB table.

-For now, REQUEST requires HTTPS & CORS.
-We are exploring options for working around this limitation.
-Therefore, if you are trying to use an API that does not meet the CORS requirements we recommend you set up your own proxy or use a hosted site, like https://crossorigin.me/.

-If you are having difficulty determining what the data is on your API you can use something like [http://requestb.in/](http://requestb.in/).
-This works great for inspecting the raw data.

 You can view the [CartoDB](/data-events/examples/geofencing-with-cartodb) example for more insight into using APIs.

+## CORS and Web Browser Support

+To work in the web browser, URLs fetched using REQUEST *require* HTTPS & [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing).
+This is not a limitation of Fulcrum - it's just the way modern web browsers work.
+Since Fulcrum is hosted on a secure website, all requests made from the site must also be secure and respond with the proper headers required by the browser.
+If you encounter CORS errors when trying to use an API with the REQUEST function, we recommend contacting the API provider and asking them to [add CORS support to their API](http://http://enable-cors.org).
+As a last resort, you can use a CORS proxy to proxy requests to URLs that don't support it. https://crossorigin.me is a freely hosted CORS proxy.
+Note that crossorigin.me is not a Fulcrum service.
 <hr>

 ## Reference